Have the freshest free hiking tips sent to you each month!

 As you can see, everything fit easily, with a bit of room for last minute additions.

 That's the great thing about stuff sacks!
-You can always stuff one last thing into them without busting a seam.

 And then you can stuff the stuffed sack into your backpack, and know that you're organized, prepared and ready to roll.